Support Sips: Reducing the cost of living pressures in Australia

 Discover the main financial and related support systems

-Identify current levels of awareness of these support systems within younger generations
+Identify current levels of awareness of support systems in younger generations

 Identify what elements of the system could be improved